AscendLab

 Formatted output uses two-space indentation.
 Minified output removes whitespace that is not part of string values.

 Validation follows the browser JSON parser, so comments, trailing commas, and unquoted object keys are rejected.
+The repair helper can try a best-effort cleanup before you review the result.

 Local processing